scoulomb/myDNS/3-DNS-solution-providers/1-Infoblox/1-Infoblox-API-overview.md

 ````

 This one will appear in UI in dns/zones unkike indirect one.
-We will see [later](#Then-create-a-host-record-within-a zone in the 2 different views) that this view is attached to the default network.
+We will confirm [later](#Then-create-a-host-record-within-a zone in the 2 different views) that this view is attached to the default network.

 #### And create an authoritative zone within a view